Theories about Alexander the Great in the Quran: Arabic traditions

 The Alexander romance also had an important influence on Arabic wisdom literature.
 In Secretum Secretorum ("Secret of Secrets", in Arabic Kitab sirr al-asrar), an encyclopedic Arabic treatise on a wide range of topics such as statecraft, ethics, physiognomy, alchemy, astrology, magic and medicine, Alexander appears as a speaker and subject of wise sayings and as a correspondent with figures such as Aristotle.
 The origins of the treatise are uncertain.
 No Greek original exists, though there are claims in the Arabic treatise that it was translated from the Greek into Syriac and from Syriac into Arabic by a well-known 9th century translator, Yahya ibn al-Bitriq (?–815 AD).
 It appears, however, that the treatise was actually composed originally in Arabic.

 In another example of Arabic wisdom literature relating to Alexander, Ibn al-Nadim (?–997 AD) refers to a work on divination titled The Drawing of Lots by Dhul-Qarnain and to a second work on divination by arrows titled The gift of Alexander, but only the titles of these works have survived.

 Notably, the Abbasid Caliph Al-Mu'tasim (794–842 AD) had ordered the translation of the Thesaurus Alexandri, a work on elixirs and amulets, from Greek and Latin into Arabic.
 The Greek work Thesaurus Alexandri was attributed to Hermes (the great messenger of the gods in Greek mythology) and similarly contained supposed letters from Aristotle addressed to Alexander.

 A more direct Arabic translation of the Alexander romance, called Sirat Al-Iskandar, was discovered in Constantinople, at the Hagia Sophia, and is dated to the 13th century.
-This version includes the letter from Alexander to his mother about his travels in India and at the end of the World.
+In this version, Alexander the Great has a divine mission to convert the whole world to monotheism, and constructs the famous wall confining Gog and Magog before setting out for the Land of Darkness to find the Water of Life.
+This version also includes the letter from Alexander to his mother about his travels in India and at the end of the World.
 It also includes features which occur exclusively in the Syriac version.
 The Arabic legend also retains certain pagan elements of the story, which are sometimes modified to suit the Islamic message: